What are the arguments for and against an EU visa ban for Russians?

 What are the arguments for and against an EU visa ban for Russians?Comments

-The European Union this week moved to make it harder for Russians to visit the bloc, scrapping a 2007 visa agreement with Moscow.
+The European Union has moved to make it harder for Russians to visit the bloc, scrapping a 2007 visa agreement with Moscow.

 Although it stopped short of a ban, Russians will now face more costs, delays and hurdles in getting a short stay visa for the Schengen area, which EU policymakers claim will drastically cut their number.